Oblivion505/Search-Engine-Project/README.md

 # Search Engine Experimentation Project

-The purpose of this Python project is to experiment with different Natural Language Processing techniques using a test dataset.
+The purpose of this Python project is to experiment with different Natural Language Processing techniques using a test dataset of HTML pages.
 The Search Engine program runs a Tkinter GUI where the user can input queries and view the results of the query in an ouput box.
 The currently implemented ranking algorithms are TF-IDF, Vector Space (using Cosine Similarity), and BM25.
 Additional NLP techniques that have been implemented include: Stop Words, Tag Weighting, Stemming, Lemmatization, Query Expansion, and Named Entity Recognition.
+The HTML test data I used was based around Video Games.

 # Dependencies